 In the Belfast Gazette of August 2, 1963, a report detailed how O'Neill left £50 in his will to the St Vincent De Paul in Killcoo and £50 to St Vincent De Paul in Belfast.
 O'Neill indicated that anything left in his estate be sold and proceeds to pay off the debt of a new church built in Newcastle.

-Today the Foggy Dew still holds a popular place in the Irish ballad scene and 100 years after its publication it is a song which still captures a fighting spirit.
+Today the Foggy Dew still holds a popular place in the Irish ballad scene and 100 years after its publication it is a song that still captures a fighting spirit.

 Here is the full poem of “The Foggy Dew” by Canon Charles O'Neill: